Skrillx13/Hugo-Bootstrapped/content/index.md

 Can indeed verify.
 Also Minecraft Dungeons is swagger.

 > [!NOTE]
-> Useful information that users should know, even when skimming content.
+> Highlights information that users should take into account, even when skimming.

 > [!TIP]
-> Helpful advice for doing things better or more easily.
+> Optional information to help a user be more successful.

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.
+> Crucial information necessary for users to succeed.

 > [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.
+> Critical content demanding immediate user attention due to potential risks.

 > [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.
+> Negative potential consequences of an action.

+> [!NOTE]
+> Try it yourself!
+Download the source code and working demo for using Bootstrap with React, Next.js, and React Bootstrap from the twbs/examples repository.
+You can also open the example in StackBlitz.

+Did it break :skull: